mmingoia/HTML_MN_Group_Project/README.md

 # Phases of the Project:

-We have analyzed the dataset that was formed by statistical data used for Elections Performance Index, competitiveness of elections and demographic data of voters for the past six Federal elections of the United States.

-First, we considered a Linear Regression Model.
-However, we agreed a Random Forest Model would provide better accuracy score for the statistical analysis of voter turnout.

-We have sorted the most significant factors and evaluate those which might strongly skew the data, rerunning our model on a modified feature list as needed.

 ## Phase 1
  -This histogram illustrates the per State distribution of turnout rate in the past six elections - from 2008 to 2018.
  -The majority of states have approximately 0.6 turnout.